Top 5 SAP Security Risks & How to Mitigate Them

 Best Practices for Securing SAP Custom Code:

-• Regularly perform code reviews and security testing, including vulnerability scanning for all known types of flaws.
+- Continuous testing: Regularly perform code reviews and vulnerability scanning for all known types of flaws using automated Application Security Testing (AST).

-• Integrate secure development practices into your software development processes, to prevent the introduction of security vulnerabilities.
+- Shift left: Integrate secure development practices directly into your software development processes (DevSecOps) to prevent the introduction of vulnerabilities before they reach production.

 4. Insufficient Authorization and Access Controls: The Insider Threat and Beyond